chase-lsc/Chase-Test-Docs/docs/Task-3.md

 # Macro for Removing Blanks and Repetitive Texts

 Organizing, formatting, and sorting data in worksheet with Excel, the same pattern of sentences and format are used frequently.
-This macro to add your compay infromation with curren your position and name at the left top of the worksheet automatically.
+This macro to add your company information with current your position and name at the left top of the worksheet automatically.

 ## Repetitive Text

 1\.
-Press **CTROL+HOME** then, **CTROL+A** to place the coursor at A1.
+Press **CTROL+HOME** then, **CTROL+A**, to place the corsor at A1.

 2\.
 Hold **Shift+RIght Arrow twice** then, Click **HOME menu** to select **Merge & center** to merge the block.